forsterepi/epicmodel/README.md

 using R. SCC models describe, which sets of causes are in combination sufficient for the outcome of interest to occur.

-The package documentation contains many terms with very specific meanings in the context of this package.
-Check the **glossary** for an
+The package documentation contains many terms with a specific meaning in the context of this package.
+Check the **glossary** for an overview:
-overview: `vignette("glossary")`.
+`vignette("glossary")`.

 ## Usage